betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/cymaticTraderRatingsAutomation.md

 As with any automated strategy, one of the most important steps is deciding what logical approach you want to take, and writing rules that suit.

-I'm using a [customised version of the default Cymatic Trader template Excel sheet](./assets/CT_Ratings_Automation_Tutorial.xlsx) to implement my strategy, so it can make betting decisions based on my ratings.
+We're using a [customised version of the default Cymatic Trader template Excel sheet](./assets/CT_Ratings_Automation_Tutorial.xlsx) to implement our strategy, so it can make betting decisions based on our ratings.
 Excel is an excellent tool, but it can take an investment of time to be able to use it effectively.

-This is how I used Excel to implement my set of rules.
+This is how we used Excel to implement our set of rules.

 ###- Trigger to place bet

-In short, I want to back runners when:
+In short, we want to back runners when:

 - the available to back price is better than the rating for that runner by a variable percentage
-- they have a rating less than 5
+- they have a rating less than a variable that we choose
-- the scheduled event start time is less than 2 minutes away
+- the scheduled event start time is less than variable that we choose
 - the event isn't in play

+###- Using cell references to simplify formulas

+Throughout this tutorial, we'll be referencing certain cells with custom names that will make it easier to understand and follow the formulas as we progress.
+This is an especially effective method to keep on top of more complex strategies that require long formaulas to implement.

+!!! info "Cell names used in this tutorial"

+    - **TimeTillJump** refers to cell E4 in the 'SETTINGS' sheet.

+    - **MyTime** refers to cell E2 in the 'RUNNERS' sheet which we can easily change and it will update the formulas for all runners in a market.

+    - **BMP** refers to cell E3 in the 'RUNNERS' worksheet which we can easily change and it will update the formulas for all runners in a market.

+    - **Rating** refers to cell E4 in the 'RUNNERS' worksheet that we can easily change.

+    - **InPlayCheck** refers to cell E4 in the 'Cymatic' worksheet.

-**This is my trigger on Excel formula:**
+**This is our Excel formula trigger:**

 ``` excel tab="Multi line"
 =IFERROR(